 In this tutorial, we will show you how to install PhpWiki on CentOS 7 server.
 For those of you who didn’t know, PhpWiki is a wiki-based content management software written in PHP, used to create websites where anyone can edit or create the pages using a web browser.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation PhpWiki in CentOS 7 server.
+I will show you the step-by-step installation PhpWiki on CentOS 7 server.